yakazimir/zubr_public/README.md

 Free software: GPL2 license.
 See LICENSE in this directory for more information.
-For the various dependencies (e.g., Dynet, Foma, ...) please observe the licenses provided there.
+For the various dependencies (e.g., Dynet, Foma, ...) please observe the licenses provided.

 References
 ----------------